EVMS Student Mental Health (SMH) Program

 Protocol for Care:

-- Please call the Department of Psychiatry and Behavioral Sciences at (757) 446-5888 and select option 3 for EVMS Student Mental Health between 8:30 A.M. and 6:00 P.M.
+- Please call EVMS Psychiatry and Behavioral Sciences at (757) 446-5888 and select option 3 for EVMS Student Mental Health between 8:30 A.M. and 5:00 P.M.
 Monday through Friday to schedule an initial appointment.

 - ALWAYS IDENTIFY YOURSELF AS AN EVMS STUDENT OR SPOUSE OF AN EVMS STUDENT.

-- If you have questions about the Student Mental Health Program, please e-mail Dr. Handel at email@example.com or Dr. Hartmann at firstname.lastname@example.org.
+- If you have general questions about the EVMS Student Mental Health Program, please e-mail Dr. Handel at email@example.com or Dr. Hartmann at firstname.lastname@example.org.
 Alternatively, you may reach us by phone at 757.446.5888.